spacelift-io/user-documentation/docs/vendors/kubernetes/helm.md

 The kustomization file is used to tell `kubectl` where to find the file containing the output of the `helm template` command, and prevents `kubectl` from attempting to apply every yaml file in your repository.
 This is important if you want to commit a `values.yaml` file to your repository.

-{% hint style="info" %}
+!!! info
     Our example repository contains a values.yaml file used to configure some of the chart values.
 This isn't required, and is simply there for illustrative purposes.
-{% endhint %}

 ## Create a new Stack